And those who need adventure, they can sail the seven seas

 I really appreciate the fact that most days I can pick my kids up from school.
 I’ve discovered a part of our society that engages in a whole set of customs and norms between 3 p.m. when kids get out of school and 6 p.m. when most parents get home.
 It begins with the carpool line, a tradition that was completely foreign to me throughout most of Juliette’s childhood.
 By the time I arrived at the school to pick her up the parking lot was empty.

 Kids Just Want To Come Home

 Sometimes, I have meetings that run late and I have to put the kids in aftercare.
 A feeling of utter dread comes over me when I pull into the empty parking lot.
-The absence of idling cars, nervous crossing guards and buzzing children creates a pall for me.
+The absence of idling cars, nervous crossing guards, and buzzing children create a pall for me.
 I stop and pray and thank God for the blessing of a flexible work schedule.

 With three kids, the hours between 3 and 6 p.m. can be challenging, but I cherish them.
 No parent wants to hear this, but the kids stuck in aftercare really don’t want to be there.
 No matter how great the program or workers are, most kids just want to come home when the school bell rings.

 Last year, I began a new after-school tradition with my kids.
 We call them after-school adventures.
 I want and need to make the most out of these hours.
 I never know when I might be faced with returning to a traditional work schedule and I don’t want to have any regrets.
 So, at least once every couple of weeks we have a little adventure after school.
 The most beloved of these was our trip to the Asian market last year.
 Sullivan freaking out over the fish-on-ice was captured on video.
 I will always treasure it.